felixleong/felixleong.com/content/pages/manga-tutorial/how-to-draw-sd-characters-face.md

-Title: How to Draw SD Characters: Face
+title: How to Draw SD Characters: Face
-Date: 2008-12-24T20:33:17Z
+date: 2008-12-24T20:33:17Z
-Category: Manga Tutorial
+category: Manga Tutorial
 page_order: 101

 ![Finished artwork used for this tutorial]({filename}/images/2008/12/finished.jpg)